dpwiese/personal-website/content/posts/documentation.md

 ```

 This provides a very basic styling only to the Highlight environment.
-This is well described in the Docs: <a href="https://pandoc.org/MANUAL.html#syntax-highlighting" target="_blank">Syntax highlighting</a>.
+This is well described in the Docs: [Syntax highlighting](https://pandoc.org/MANUAL.html#syntax-highlighting).
 This is probably not as good of an option as using listings (when writing in Latex natively, this has been my prefered approach for styling block code) but is the prefered approach for now due to its simplicity.
 To further style the block code, the `fvextra` package can be used.
 `fvset` can be used to apply options to verbatim environment used for block code, allowing the addition of line numbers, background color, margins, and more to be set.